F21/Paradox/README.md

 ### Using Paradox
 If you are new to Paradox, we recommend reading our documentation in the [wiki](https://github.com/F21/Paradox/wiki).

+### Versioning
+Paradox tracks the version of ArangoDB.
+For example, if Pardox is version 1.2.x, then it is expected to work with 1.2.x of ArangoDB.
+Note that we only track the major and minor version of ArangoDB.
+The patch version (last number) is independent or ARangoDB and specific to Paradox.

 ### Contributing
 Paradox is a very new library, so your contributions (issues and pull request) are appreciated :)